 To illustrate the point, here’s a tongue in cheek alternative spelling of “fish” from the pen of George Bernard Shaw: Take the f sound from tough, the i sound from women, and the sh sound from nation, and there you have it - the way to spell fish is “ghoti.”
 If you struggle to hear the sequence of sounds that come together to form a word, you won’t necessarily know a word when you see it or be able to spell it when it comes time to write it down.

-Some individuals also experience Surface Dyslexia, which can cause them to take longer to process language when they move beyond the decoding stage.
+Some individuals experience a particular kind of reading difficulty which can cause them to take longer to process language when they move beyond the decoding stage.
 Not all words are spelled as they sound in English and sometimes we meet a word that gives us no clues as to how it is pronounced.

 This can happen to all native speakers in English, which is why we memorize irregular spelling so a word can be recognized when it is next encountered.
 With the so-called 'Surface Dyslexia' type children may have trouble seeing the whole word.
 This causes comprehension difficulties and greatly increases the processing time required for reading.

-The “primary” label refers to dyslexia when it is a result of a genetically inherited condition.
+You will sometimes come across medical texts and research papers which discuss primary and secondary dyslexia.
+The 'primary' label refers to dyslexia when it is a result of a genetically inherited condition.
 This means if a child has a parent with dyslexia, they are more likely to have the learning difficulty themselves.
-Primary Dyslexia can cause difficulties processing sounds, letters and numbers, which negatively affects a child’s abilities in spelling, reading and math.
-Dyslexia not only runs in families but tends to be seen more often in males, particularly those who are left-handed.

 Before they are born some babies experience brain development issues in the womb which can cause neurological impairment and result in dyslexia.
-Of the many types of dyslexia, "secondary" has been shown to respond best to treatment, including targeted phonics work through computer programs.
+Of the many 'types' of dyslexia you can find references to, 'secondary' has been shown to respond best to treatment, including targeted phonics work through computer programs.

 Trauma Dyslexia, also referred to as Acquired Dyslexia